Jeremytsai6987/Jeremytsai6987/README.md

      - Analyzed complex data sets to derive meaningful insights, supporting the development of advanced detection methods and contributing to the broader scientific goals of Fermilab.

 - **The Climate Extremes Theory and Data (CeTD) Group – The University of Chicago** (Chicago, IL)
-  - Research Assistant, June 2024 - Present
+  - Machine Learning Research Assistant, June 2024 - September 2024
   -	Processed data pipeline for efficient handling of large scientific datasets.
   -	Developed a parallel IO DataLoader utilizing dask and xarray for improved data processing performance.
   -	Adapted and modified AI weather models to enhance forecast accuracy for predicting the Asian monsoon.